SoniaRaveesh/Coffee-Shop-Sales/README.md

 Transaction records for Maven Roasters, a fictitious coffee shop operating out of three NYC locations.
 Dataset includes the transaction date, timestamp and location, along with product-level details.

 Recommended Analysis

-How have Maven Roasters sales trended over time?
+1) How have Maven Roasters sales trended over time?

-Which days of the week tend to be busiest, and why do you think that's the case?
+2) Which days of the week tend to be busiest, and why do you think that's the case?

-Which products are sold most and least often?
+3) Which products are sold most and least often?
 Which drive the most revenue for the business

-transaction_id
+Data Fields

+1. transaction_id:

 Unique sequential ID representing an individual transaction

-transaction_date
+2. transaction_date:

 Date of the transaction (MM/DD/YY)

-transaction_time
+3. transaction_time:

 Timestamp of the transaction (HH:MM:SS)

-transaction_qty
+4. transaction_qty:

 Quantity of items sold

-store_id
+5. store_id:

 Unique ID of the coffee shop where the transaction took place

-store_location
+6. store_location:

 Location of the coffee shop where the transaction took place

-product_id
+7. product_id:

 Unique ID of the product sold

-unit_price
+8. unit_price:

 Retail price of the product sold

-product_category
+9. product_category:

 Description of the product category

-product_type
+10. product_type:

 Description of the product type

-product_detail
+11. product_detail:

 Description of the product detail